 Bristol is a ‘cycling-friendly’ city, but there are also great bus and train links.
 The new metro-link bus service is a modern public transport system for the greater Bristol area, offering faster boarding and shorter journey times on modern, environmentally-friendly vehicles.

-University Hospitals Bristol could not be easier to find, because our hospitals are right in the heart of the city.
+University Hospitals Bristol and Weston could not be easier to find, because our hospitals are right in the heart of the city.
 Courtesy buses run between our sites, and we are more than happy to offer help with bus passes and rail season tickets.
 We also provide facilities for bicycles too, but tend to limit parking spaces, and priority is given to those who need them the most.

 Bristol also has some high-quality rail and motorway networks that link directly to London.
 Visit the national rail website.